-IX) 4% LIHTC Determinations
+IX) 4% Tax Credit Determinations

-All Projects receiving a Conditional Allocation of Tax Credits associated with the issuance of tax-exempt bonds (4% Tax Credits), are subject to the following:
+All Projects receiving a Conditional Allocation of Tax Credits associated with the issuance of tax-exempt bonds (4% Tax Credits), are subject to the following, regardless of the entity issuing the bonds.
+The Authority firmly believes that it is the appropriate and best suited agency to review, oversee and finance housing developments across the State.
+Please be aware that in many jurisdictions the Authority has a statutorily provided explicit right of first refusal to finance such developments.

-A) 4% LIHTC Determinations
+A) 4% Tax Credit Determinations